dookbook/dookbook-doc-webfrontend/en/form_element.md

 If `tabindex` is omitted or is not a valid integer, the user agent follows platform conventions to determine what to do.

-**`type`**

-A string specifying the type of control to render.
-For example, to create a checkbox, a value of `checkbox` is used.
-If omitted (or an unknown value is specified), the input type `text` is used, creating a plaintext input field.

-Permitted values are listed in Form `<input>` types.

 **`value`**

 The input control's value.
 When specified in the HTML, this is the initial value, and from then on